Buddhism in Kerala: Ayurveda

 One of the cornerstones of the Buddhist movement was their push of medicinal practices within the region.
 They reached out to many parts of the society through hospitals, Buddhist monasteries and chaityas.
 Ashoka himself established medicinal plants in many places.
-The famous Buddhist monk Bedanta Nagarjuna (and physician) came to Thiruvizha in Cherthala after studying at the center for 18 years and there he is reported to have taught medicine and cared for the sick.
+The famous Buddhist monk and physician Bedanta Nagarjuna came to Thiruvizha in Cherthala after studying at the center for 18 years and there he is reported to have taught medicine and cared for the sick.
 The most valuable contribution of Bhadanta Nagarjuna is in the field of Ayurveda, through his work Rasa Vaiseshika Sutra.

 In the research paper published in the journal Global Histories, entitled 'Plants, Power and Knowledge: An Exploration of the Imperial Networks and the Circuits of Botanical Knowledge and Medical Systems on the Western Coast of India Against the Backdrop of European Expansionism', Malavika Binny states that Kerala had medical traditions that existed even prior to it being known as Ayurvedic tradition.
-As per the author, Tradition of Healing Practices or 'Vaidyam',as it is called, was prominent among other medical traditions that existed in Kerala which involved a considerable contribution from Buddhism which was a major force from the sixth century to about the eleventh century.
+As per the author, Tradition of Healing Practices or 'Vaidyam', as it is called, was prominent among other medical traditions that existed in Kerala which involved a considerable contribution from Buddhism which was a major force from the sixth century to about the eleventh century.
 The Buddhist contribution of medicinal remedies for diseases and the knowledge of the indigenous plants preserved by the natives was exploited by the European endeavour as suggested by the inclusion of Itty Achudan in the compilation of Hortus Malabaricus which is basically an ethno-botanical treatise on the flora of Malabar.